The Stellar decomposition: A compact representation for simplicial complexes and beyond: Evaluation of storage costs and generation times

 For our dimension-dependent comparisons on manifold simplicial complexes, we also considered the \emph{Corner Table} ($CoT$)~\cite{Rossignac20013D} and the \emph{Sorted Opposite Table} ($SOT$)~\cite{Gurung2009SOT} data structures, both defined only for manifold triangle and tetrahedral complexes.
 The $CoT$ data structure is similar to the IA data structure and explicitly encodes boundary relation $\relation{\cDim,0}(\simplex)$ and adjacency relation $\relation{\cDim,\cDim}(\simplex)$ of each top \cDim-simplex \simplex.
 The $SOT$ extends the $CoT$ by implicitly encoding boundary relation $\relation{\cDim,0}(\simplex)$.
 It only explicitly encodes adjacency relation $\relation{\cDim,\cDim}(\simplex)$.

 \NOTA{=== TABLES ===}

-When comparing the Stellar tree to the corner-based data structures, we observe that the $CoT$ data structure has similar storage requirements as the IA and is roughly twice as large as the Stellar tree, while the $SOT$ data structure has similar storage requirements as the Stellar tree, requiring about 1\% to 10\% less space.
+When comparing the Stellar tree to corner-based data structures, we observe that the $CoT$ data structure has similar storage requirements as the IA and is roughly twice as large as the Stellar tree, while the $SOT$ has similar storage requirements as the Stellar tree, requiring about 1\% to 10\% less space.

 \NOTA{ All of these topological data structures involve a tradeoff between storage (e.g.\ compact encodings) and compute time (e.g.\ to reconstruct the desired topological relations).
 The $SOT$ achieves its compactness by dropping its boundary relations, which must be recomputed from its adjacency relations.
 The \iastar\ explicitly encodes these relations and is able to more efficiency at reconstructing boundary and co-boundary relations at run-time.
 In the same way, as the Stellar tree encodes the \relation{k,0} boundary relation for each \top\ and a very compact indexing structure only, we have to consider an extra computational time in reconstructing the adjacency and co-boundary relations at run-time. }